 Hello!
 My name is Jennie and I’m a writer and journalist.
-I started this blog back in 2017, after my second miscarriage, as a way of making sense of what was happening to me (and my husband Dan) and what I was feeling.
+I started this blog back in 2017, after my second miscarriage, as a way of making sense of what was happening to me (and my husband Dan).
 To me, back then, it felt as if no one was talking about miscarriage.
 Despite learning how common it was, I still felt like the loneliest person in the world.
 I was completely unprepared when it happened to me, twice, in quick succession – and I write about health for a living.
 There was one question that went around and around in my mind: Why had no one told me about any of this before?

 Since then, we’ve had two more miscarriages (and a lot of tests) and this blog – which I never really expected anyone but my mum and Dan to read, has grown and grown.
 (I’ve recently started a newsletter to run alongside this site, too – you can sign up here if you’re interested).
 The Uterus Monologues has been featured in Grazia, Marie Claire, the HuffPost, the Daily Mail and Red magazine.
 We’ve campaigned with and raised money for Tommy’s, the baby loss charity.
 In 2019 I was the recipient of the Tommy’s Mum’s Voice Award, which celebrates someone who has spoken about her experience of pregnancy and loss in order to give hope to others.
 I was also shortlisted for blogger of the year at the Medical Journalists’ Association annual awards for 2019.

 You can read our story – in order – here, here, here, here then here and finally here.
 Whether you find yourself here because you’ve had one miscarriage or 20, or if you’re trying to understand how you can better support a friend or colleague, you are very welcome and I hope you find something that helps.